It's Fall BBQ Season! What's Grilling?

 • Now you can pretty much wait for the three hours to pass or some fanatics prefer to spritz their ribs every 30-45 minutes with a 50/50 mixture of apple cider vinegar and water.
 I personally quit doing this, because I never noticed a difference.

-• Brush melted butter over the tops of the ribs then followed by the the melted honey.
-You can spritz the ribs for extra moisture.
+• Brush melted butter over the tops of the ribs, followed by the melted honey.
+You can spritz the ribs for extra moisture if you want.

 • Flip the racks around so the bone side is facing up.
 Repeat the previous step with melted butter and melted honey.

 • Leave the racks bone side up and wrap the ribs tightly.
-Place back on the smoker bone side up for 45-60 minutes.
+Place back on the smoker bone side up for 2 hours.
 Keep the temp at 225F.
-Optional: If you want the ribs more tender or closer to falling off the bone, cook in the foil for 1.5-2 hours.
 Remember, you want to be careful wrapping the ribs to make sure they do not lose any of the juices, so be gentle when putting them back on the smoker and when removing them.

 • Remove the ribs from the foil and place back on the grill.

 • Brush the ribs with your favorite barbecue sauce.
-Cook for approximately 30-45 more minutes at 225F.
+Cook for 1 more hour at 225F.

-• Be a professional and take a sharp knife (I use a Henkel Serrated Bread Knife) and cut each rib individually.
-You’ll notice how the ribs don’t fall apart as you cut.
-Also look for that beautiful pink smoke ring.
+• Be a professional and take a sharp knife (I use a Henkel Serrated Bread Knife) and cut each rib individually on a cutting board.
+This 3-2-1 rib recipe will produce fall of the bone ribs, but when cutting try to keep the ribs intact so you can show off that pink smoke ring.

 Cutting Smoked Ribs